Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This question has no definitive answer.
 Cybis assigned a design number to each item released for sale.
 If the sum of all design numbers were counted from existing sources, the number could be expected to be in excess of 2,000.
 The 1999 price list alone had 349 unique items listed for sale.
 Unfortunately, no such lists exist for the studio's first 15 years.
 The studio released a partial list of older sculptures along with a statement in the 1972 catalog that states, "In the early years no formal records were kept.
 It is difficult to list each porcelain released at this late date."
 The first Cybis production items were released as early as 1947.
 No catalogs or brochures were printed from this time.
 Every year, items are found from the late 1940's and early 1950's that are added the growing list of pre-1963 Cybis sculptures.
 The total number of known Cybis sculptures will only increase.

+There were three factors adding to the studio's demise, all of which were common to the decorative porcelain arts industry.
+The "porcelain arts" had become nothing more than a collectibles market.
+Prices had increased beyond the value of the items produced, quality deteriorated as new pieces were inferior, cost of production was unsustainable and younger generations had little to no interest in collecting.
+By 1990, Cybis lost many of its retailers who either were going out of business themselves or deciding to no longer carry the Cybis line due to slowing sales and quality issues.
 The last known printed price list is from 1999.
-After this, the studio attempted to sell online through an eBay store and later through their own website.
+The studio attempted to sell online through an eBay store and later through their own website.
 The last new items introduced were in the 2000's, prior to 2010.
 Orders were largely filled from existing back stock.
-The studio's website indicated special orders were still being accepted and customers could shop from the studio's back stock of items on hand.
+The studio's website indicated special orders were still being accepted and customers could shop from items on hand.
 While the studio was open "by appointment" no staff was on site at the Norman Avenue address in Trenton.
 The website was taken down in 2019 and the remaining back stock was sold at auction.

 The letters A.P. stand for Artist's Proof.
 The concept of an artist's proof is for a minimal number of initial sculptures to be made as "patterns".
 These patterns were to be strictly followed in producing every copy made.
 This assured all copies met the same quality control standards.
 It was never intended for A.P. copies to be sold.
 These A.P. copies were shelved in the studio's archives after the editions were completed.
 This preserved the integrity of a sculpture's closed status and a restricted edition's size.
 In later years, many of these sculptures (marked A.P.) were donated to educational institutions, non-profit organizations (often for fund raising auctions) and to the state department for use as Gifts of State.
 During the 1990's the studio's A.P. policy changed and many of these pieces were offered for sale to customers visiting the Norman Avenue location in Trenton.
 After 1999, it appears the use of the A.P. hallmark became unchecked and excessive with numerous sculptures becoming available after editions had closed.
 All were marked A.P.
 Finally, many one of a kind items made by Boleslaw Cybis were auctioned with the mark of A.P.
 These marks are at best questionable considering the items were unique sculptures not used as patterns.
 No copies were produced.
 The decision to mark remaining back stock and archived items with A.P. never should have happened.
 It created confusion and cast doubt on the studio's previously sound practices and use of the A.P. hallmark.
 In light of this disappointing information, a serious collector should avoid items marked A.P. and wait for one with a legitimate edition number.
 The A.P. hallmark should not be seen as desirable.
 Items known to have been acquired from Cybis prior to the 1990's marked A.P. were likely legitimate Artist's Proofs.